Last checked 27/03/2018

-If your business has a contract with business partners based in other EU countries and your staff need to go to that EU country for a limited period in performance of the contract, you will have to respect ‘posting’ rules for them.
+If your business has a contract with business partners in other EU countries and your staff need to go to that EU country for a limited period for contractual purposes, you will have to respect the ‘posting' rules.
 These rules also apply if you send a staff member to a business you own in another EU country.
-In both cases there must be an employment relationship between you and the posted staff.
+In both cases there must be an employment relationship between you and the person being posted.

-Posting rules also apply if a placement agency or a temping agency hires someone from a different EU country to work in a business registered in their country.
-In this case an employment relationship must exist between the worker and the temping or placement agency.
+Posting rules also apply if you use a placement agency or a temping agency to hire someone from a different EU country to work in your business registered in another EU country.
+In this case an employment relationship must exist between the worker and the temping or placement agency you use.

 Conditions of employment in the host country

-For the duration of the posting you must guarantee your staff the same conditions and terms of employment as those in force - either by law or collective agreements - in the host country with regard to:
+You must guarantee your staff the same conditions and terms of employment throughout their posting as those in force - either by law or collective agreements - in the host country in relation to:

 - minimum rest periods

 - minimum wage - allowances specific to the posting (such as daily allowances) are considered to be part of the minimum wage unless you pay these allowances in reimbursement of costs actually incurred by your posted staff (such as accommodation and travel expenses)

 - protective measures for pregnant women and women with babies

 If the employment terms and conditions in your own country are more favourable to your staff than in the host country, you can of course maintain these conditions during the posting.

 If initial installation and/or initial assembly of certain products is an integral part of your contract and your skilled staff have to carry out these activities, the minimum pay and annual holiday requirements are not obligatory if the whole posting lasts for less than 8 days.